[This entry has been published in Spanish in Planeta Futuro-El País]

 To make matters worse, not all women and adolescents have the same access to maternal and reproductive health services, especially in sub-Saharan Africa, where certain groups are especially vulnerable.
 The poorest women, women living in remote rural areas, and women with a low level of education are less likely to have access to these crucial services that can give their children better chances of survival and well-being.

-, Day of the African Child has published a ISGlobal’s Maternal, Child and Reproductive Health Initiative on inequality in access to maternal and reproductive health care services, an issue closely linked to newborn health, in 29 countries in sub-Saharan Africa.
-The report quantifies the inequalities and the main determinants of inequality in each country. monograph
+To mark the Day of the African Child, ISGlobal’s Maternal, Child and Reproductive Health Initiative has published a monograph on inequality in access to maternal and reproductive health care services, an issue closely linked to newborn health, in 29 countries in sub-Saharan Africa.
+The report quantifies the inequalities and the main determinants of inequality in each country.

 The implementation of the 2030 agenda will require political will and the mobilisation of additional resources, not only to sustain but also to accelerate progress